SmogDr/edar_coursebook/docs/03-rprog2.md

 ```

 To build a logical expression to use in `filter`, you'll need to know some of
 R's logical operators.
-Some of the most commonly used ones are:
+Some commonly used ones are:

 Operator  | Meaning | Example
 --------- | ------- | ---------------------------------